jsebax/game-design-project/README.md

-# game-design-project
+# Game Design Principles
-A project about game design principles applied to a basic game built in Phaser.
+This project is about game design principles applied to a basic game built in Phaser, and it is for educational purpose only.